EMODnet/EMODnet-Biology-phytoplankton-alpha-diversity/README.md

 This product should be cited as:

 Torstensson A, Sundqvist L, Lindh M (2023) Phytoplankton alpha diversity in the greater Baltic Sea area.
-Data product created under the European Marine Observation Data Network (EMODnet) Biology Phase IV
+Integrated data products created under the European Marine Observation  Data Network (EMODnet) Biology project Phase IV (EMFF/2019/1.3.1.9/Lot  6/SI2.837974), funded by the by the European Union under Regulation (EU) No 508/2014 of the European Parliament and of the Council of 15 May 2014 on the European Maritime and Fisheries Fund.

 Available to download in: